1970 Nickel Value Checker: Errors List, “D” & “S” Mint Mark Worth

 1970-S DCAM Nickel Value

-The 1970-S Deep Cameo nickel represents the premium tier among proof nickels from this year, requiring intensely frosted devices with no reflective breaks on both sides.
-The striking contrast between frosted design elements and deeply mirrored fields creates a dramatic black-and-white visual effect highly prized by collectors.
+The 1970-S Deep Cameo (DCAM) nickel represents the premium tier among proof nickels from this year.
+To earn the DCAM designation, a coin must display intensely frosted devices with no reflective breaks on both the obverse and reverse sides.
+The dramatic black-and-white contrast between frosted design elements and deeply mirrored fields creates a visual effect highly prized by collectors.

-Higher grade PR70 Deep Cameo examples prove considerably tougher to find, though sufficient quantities exist in the marketplace.
-The designation depends on die condition during striking, with earlier production runs more likely to achieve full Deep Cameo status.
+Higher grade PR70 Deep Cameo examples are considerably harder to find, though sufficient quantities exist in the marketplace for determined collectors.
+The designation depends entirely on die condition during striking — earlier production runs during a die’s life are more likely to achieve full Deep Cameo status, as the frosting gradually diminishes with each coin struck.
+The confirmed auction record for a 1970-S DCAM nickel is $620 for a PR69DCAM specimen sold on eBay in January 2021.

 1970-S DCAM Nickel Price/Grade Chart